 Particularly in the skilled trades, hands-on, industry-relevant teaching is crucial.
 We provide the equipment and curriculum to deliver this level of learning for a wide range of course areas, including:

-The report showed incentives offered through the CTE programs polled, with the following results:
+The report showed incentives offered through the CTE programs polled, with the following results (click to expand):

 The number of co-op opportunities and postsecondary credit offerings are certainly something to celebrate.
 We know many schools across the Midwest who are creating more opportunities for students to earn articulated credits and certifications.

 But there is more work to be done, particularly in real-world experiences.
 This would include mentoring from local employers, student-run businesses, and apprenticeship opportunities.